dgerabagi/aiascent-dev/flattened_repo.md

 ### **G**

 *   **Garbage In, Garbage Out (GIGO):** A fundamental principle in computing which states that the quality of the output is determined by the quality of the input.
 In the context of AI, it means that an LLM cannot produce high-quality results from low-quality (incomplete, incorrect, or irrelevant) data.
+*   **Gemini Pro:** A family of powerful, multimodal generative AI models developed by Google.
+The V2V labs use Gemini models via AI Studio.
 *   **Genesis Prompt:** A specific, structured command given to an AI at the very beginning of a project (Cycle 0).
 Its purpose is to take a high-level `Project Scope` and generate the initial set of foundational planning artifacts and technical scaffolding, bootstrapping the entire project structure.
 *   **Git:** A free and open-source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
 It is the underlying technology that powers the **Test-and-Revert Workflow**.